-The eastern extent of I-44 proposed at I-55 and Lafayette Avenue in 1968 (the freeway was completed through St. Louis in 1972).
-Ramps were built here for the incomplete North South Distributor Freeway (Missouri 755).
-MO 755 was scaled back in the early 1980s and dropped as a parkway in 2003.
+The eastern extent of I-44 proposed at I-55 and Lafayette Avenue in 1968; I-44 was completed through St. Louis in 1972.
+Ramps were built here for the incomplete North South Distributor Freeway (Missouri Route 755).
+Plans for Route 755 were scaled back in the early 1980s and ultimately dropped as a parkway in 2003.

 Approval for the Will Rogers Turnpike was initiated by the Oklahoma Turnpike Authority one month after its establishment by the state Legislature in June 1953.8 The toll road features one of the largest McDonald’s restaurants in the world, at the location of the former Glass House Restaurant where it crosses over the Interstate near the city of Vinita.
 The Vinita Service Plaza closed on June 4, 2013 for renovation and reconstruction.
 The recognizable bridge and arch was retained during the $14.6-million renovation project5 completed on December 22, 2014.6

-Until 2013, the eastern terminus was previously thought to be located at the Illinois/ Missouri state line on the Poplar Street Bridge (Interstates 55/64/70 and U.S. 40) across the Mississippi River.
-With construction of the new alignment for Interstate 70 along the Stan Musial Veterans Memorial Bridge to the north, AASHTO approved a 2.9 mile northern extension of I-44 over former I-70, from I-55 at Truman Parkway to the west end of the cable-stayed bridge.
-Opened on February 9, 2014, the new span shifted Interstate 70 northward away from the Poplar Street Bridge and the trenched freeway stretch by the Gateway Arch.
-I-44 now travels the below-grade freeway that I-70 followed from the Poplar Street Bridge northward to the Stan Musial Bridge west end at Tucker Boulevard.
+Until 2013, the eastern terminus was located at the Poplar Street Bridge, where I-55/64/70 and U.S. 40 cross the Mississippi River into Illinois.
+With construction of the Stan Musial Veterans Memorial Bridge and realignment of Interstate 70 to the north, AASHTO approved a 2.9 mile northern extension of I-44 over what was previously I-70, from I-55 at Truman Parkway to the west end of the cable-stayed bridge.
+Opened on February 9, 2014, the Stan Musial Veterans Memorial Bridge shifted I-70 northward away from both the Poplar Street Bridge and the trenched freeway stretch by the Gateway Arch.

 Former Eastern Terminus – – St. Louis, Missouri